Laytime or demurrage interrupted

 Per Parker, J. in Blue Anchor Line Ltd. v Alfred C. Toepfer International (The Union Amsterdam) 2 Lloyd’s Rep. 432 at p.436.

-When charterparty provides for "time lost at loading and/or discharging port(s) which can be reasonably attributed to crew and/or ship’s mechanical failure, shall not be counted as laytime or time on demurrage" the effect of such stipulation is to permit deduction of the period of delay from the used laytime or if the vessel is already on demurrage from the time on demurrage.
-Moreover, the charterers do not have to establish that the shipowners were in breach by reason of such crew failure, but merely on the fact of such crew failure and the consequent delay.
+When charterparty provides for "time lost at loading and/or discharging port(s) which can be reasonably attributed to crew and/or ship’s mechanical failure, shall not be counted as laytime or time on demurrage" the effect of such stipulation is to permit deduction of the period of delay from the used laytime or if the vessel is already on demurrage from the time on demurrage, when such delay was caused by failure of the crew to perform functions relevant to cargo operations.
+Moreover, the charterers do not have to establish that the shipowners were in breach by reason of such crew failure, it is sufficient to establish fact of such crew’s failure and resulted delay.

 It is safe to say that liability for delays at the port of loading and discharging depends on who causes the time loss, albeit that discharge duties normally vest with the charterer.
 Thus in The Delian Spirit NOR was held to be valid even though the ship had to apply for "free pratique" because she was available at any material time for the purpose of discharging.
 Even if a charterparty requires that the master is to obtain "free pratique" from port, health and sanitary authorities in writing and that laytime not to run till all three obtained in writing, but "free pratique" was issued over the radio by the Port Medical Officer, such procedure was held to be the normal official version of "free pratique" in that port and laytime begun to accrue on the tender of NOR.